declare-lab/M2H2-dataset/README.md

 ## Text Data

+:fire::fire::fire: ***The ``Raw Text\Ep-NUMBER.tsv`` acts as a master annotation file which does not only contain the textual data but also contains other metadata as described below.
+It also contains the manually annotated labels of the utterances.
+Using the Episode id and scene id, one can map the utterances in the ``Raw Text`` folder to the corresponding audio and visual segments in ``Raw Audio`` and ``Raw Visual``.
+This should result in multimodal data.
+The ``Label`` column in the TSV files e.g., ``Raw Text\Ep-NUMBER.tsv`` contains the desired manually annotated labels for each utterance.***

 The text data are stored in TSV format.
-Each of the file is named as "Ep-NUMBER.tsv".
-Here the "NUMBER" is episode number which one should use to map with the corresponding audio and visual segments.
+Each of the file is named as ``Raw Text\Ep-NUMBER.tsv``.
+Here the ``NUMBER`` is episode number which one should use to map with the corresponding audio and visual segments.
 The text data contains the following fields:

 ```
 Scenes: The scene id.
 It will match the corresponding audio and visual segments.